National Railway Museum, Port Adelaide

-Australia's National Railway Museum is the largest railway museum in Australia.
-More than 100 major exhibits, mainly from the South Australian Railways (SAR) and Commonwealth Railways and their successor, Australian National, are on display at its 3.5 ha site in Port Adelaide, South Australia.
-The museum opened at Lipson Street in 1988 after 18 years at the SAR's former main locomotive depot at Mile End.
+The National Railway Museum, Port Adelaide, South Australia is the largest under-cover railway museum in Australia.
+More than 100 major exhibits, mainly from the South Australian Railways (SAR) and Commonwealth Railways and their successor, Australian National, are displayed at its 3.5 ha site.
+A large archival collection of photographs of those railways and records created by them is also managed by the museum.
+The museum operates with a large number of volunteers.

 History

 Mile End, 1964–1988

-In 1963, a group of rail preservationists asked the South Australian Railways Commissioner to allocate land on the site of the former Mile End roundhouse to hold a small collection of withdrawn steam locomotives.
+In 1963, a group of rail preservationists asked the South Australian Railways Commissioner to allocate land near the site of the former Mile End locomotive depot to hold a small collection of withdrawn steam locomotives.
 The first locomotive arrived in 1964 and in 1970 the site opened as the Mile End Railway Museum.
 Only a few exhibits were under cover and the effects of weather took their toll; an alternative, under-cover venue was sought.

 Move to Port Adelaide

-In 1987, the Mile End Railway Museum obtained a $2 million Australia's Bicentennial commemorative grant to redevelop the former Port Dock goods terminal as the new property.
+In 1987, the Mile End Railway Museum obtained a $2 million Bicentennial commemorative grant to redevelop the former Port Dock goods terminal, off Lipson Street, as the new property.
 In January 1988, the museum closed at Mile End and 11 months later opened as the Port Dock Station Railway Museum.

 In 1999, funding was received as part of Australia's Centenary of Federation to construct a Commonwealth Railway Museum within the museum's precinct.
-The facility, opened in 2001, houses a representative sample of exhibits from the Commonwealth Railways and its successor, the Australian National Railways Commission, later named Australian National.
+The facility, opened in 2001, houses a representative sample of exhibits from the Commonwealth Railways and its successor, the Australian National Railways Commission.
 Included are vehicles from The Ghan, Tea and Sugar and Trans-Australian trains.
 At the opening, the museum was renamed the National Railway Museum on the initiative of deputy prime minister and noted railway enthusiast, Tim Fischer, AC.

 In May 2009, the main pavilion was named after Ron Fitch, who as South Australian Railways Commissioner had facilitated the transfer of much of the museum's early rolling stock.
 At the same time, the Commonwealth Railways Museum was renamed the Ronald E. Fluck Pavilion, after the museum's founder.